 Recycled Plastic Bag Halloween Ghost

 Make yard ghosts easily with trash plastic bags.
 You can put them up in bushes or trees.
-It is a super easy Halloween project that you can make in a few minutes.
+It is a super easy Halloween craft project that you can make in a few minutes.
 Check out the full DIY at Creating Really Awesome Fun Things.

 DIY Halloween Chicken Wire Ghost